A cheerful family playing at the beach under the bright sun

 Pay off balances

-One effective way to build credit history is to pay off the outstanding balances on your credit cards.
-Not only can you help your credit score and increase your chances of getting a higher credit limit in the future, but you can also free up your existing credit so there's more available credit on your credit cards.
+One effective way to build credit history is to pay some or all of your outstanding credit card debt.
+Not only can you help your credit score and increase your chances of getting a higher limit in the future, but you can also free up your existing credit so there’s more available credit on your credit cards.
 This gives you more purchasing power.

 Keep using credit cards responsibly

-Lenders may be more likely to give you a credit limit increase if you show a history of responsible credit use.
-By practicing good credit habits, such as paying bills on time and keeping balances low across all your loans, you can show lenders that you'll likely use a credit limit increase wisely.
+Lenders may be more likely to give you additional credit if you show a history of responsible credit use.
+By practicing good credit habits, such as paying bills on time and keeping balances low across all your loans, you can show lenders that you’ll likely use a credit increase wisely.

-Instead of requesting a higher credit limit on an existing card, you could apply for a new card with a rewards program or better features that make the card more valuable to you than your current card.
-For example, the Discover it® Balance Transfer Low Intro APR Balance Transfer Offer could be a good option if you have high-interest rates on your existing credit cards, and save money on interest payments.
+Instead of requesting a higher credit limit on an existing card, you could apply for a new credit card with a rewards program or better features that make the card more valuable to you than your current card.
+For example, a Discover balance transfer low intro APR offer could be a good option if you have high-interest rates on your existing credit cards and may help you save money on interest payments.

 Increasing the credit limit on your credit cards can increase your available credit, grant you more purchasing power, and help build your credit history.
 The key is to continue using your credit cards responsibly.